sam159247/review-vocabulary-everyday/README.md

 - Tenor API
   - Gifs make you memorize new words faster.
   - Learn with culture and meme.
+- Open AI API
+  - Explain the words/sentences with GPT-3 models.
+  - Act as an English Translator and Improver.
+    - The idea is inspired from [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts#act-as-an-english-translator-and-improver)
 - Google Forms
   - Input the words that you want to remember manually.
   - Create Google Sheets, you can analyze data easily.